thuml/Autoformer/README.md

 - **Speedup Auto-Correlation:** We built the Auto-Correlation mechanism as a batch-normalization-style block to make it more memory-access friendly.
 See the [paper](https://arxiv.org/abs/2106.13008) for details.

-- **Without the position embedding:** Since the series-wise connection will inherently keep the sequential information, Autoformer does not use the position embedding, which is different from Transformers.
+- **Without the position embedding:** Since the series-wise connection will inherently keep the sequential information, Autoformer does not need the position embedding, which is different from Transformers.

 ## Main Results